Jugendstil: Joseph Maria Olbrich and the Darmstadt Artists' Colony

 The Darmstadt Artists' Colony is a remarkable collection of Jugendstil buildings created beginning in 1899 by Ernest Ludwig, Grand Duke of Hesse, a grandson of Queen Victoria, to promote both commerce and the arts.
 He brought together a group of designers to create his new community, including Peter Behrens, Hans Christiansen, and Joseph Maria Olbrich.
 The Colony architecture represented a complete break with the earlier floral style, and was much bolder in its design.
 Behrens and several of the other architects built their own houses there, and designed every detail, from the doorknobs to the dishes.

 The most impressive building of the Colony is the Ernst-Ludwig House, named for the Grand Duke, which contained the workshops of the artists.
 It was designed by Olbrich, with an entrance in the form of a three-quarter circle, flanked by two statues, Force and Beauty, by Ludwig Habich (1901).

+Ålesund

+The Norwegian town of Ålesund suffered a disastrous fire on 23 January 1904.
+With the support of Kaiser Wilhelm II of Germany the town was reconstructed in Jugendstil by local Norwegian designers and architects.
+To honor Wilhelm, one of the most frequented streets of the town is named after him.